deplicator/HousingTour/README.md

 * `/HousingTour <PlayerName>` Take you to PlayerName's public property.
 Without a PlayerName the addon window will open.
 PlayerName is not case sensitive.
 * `/ht <PlayerName>` Shorter version of previous command.
-* `/ht ~` Sends Player to their house.
+* `/ht ~` Sends you home.

-It's a safe bet once the Unique Properties Searched number maxes out, the house you are looking for doesn't exist or isn't listed as public.
+It's a safe bet once the Unique Properties Searched number stops increasing, the house you are looking for isn't public or doesn't exist.
 This is also a decent estimate of the number of public properties available to your faction on your server.

 As of writing this, a house set to public can take up to a week before it's recognized by the